-For the lower three shared access bands, we are charging fees based on the bandwidth used.
-This means that licence fees for the lower three shared access bands are:
+5.11 For the lower three shared access bands, we are charging fees based on the bandwidth used.
+These licence fees for the lower three shared access bands are shown in Table 15 below.

-Table 15: Licence fees by bandwidth for the Shared Access licence
+Table 16: Current and future licence fees by bandwidth for the Shared Access licence